 Wellspring Dance Classes

 Join Wellspring/Cori Terry & Dancers, the only professional dance company in Kalamazoo, for our Adult dance courses and earn PE credit.
-Our classes are taught by company members and other professional dance educators and span a variety of types.
+Our classes are taught by professional company members span a variety of types.
 For the 10-week quarter, you will be able to choose your weekly class to fit your schedule and interests.
+Modern and ballet classes are offered weekly as well as Mix It Up Monday which changes week to week.
 This class is off campus.

 PED